undefinedhuman/eslint-tailwind-groupify/README.md

 }
 ```

 2. Customize the rule according to your preferences.
-You can configure sorting options by adding a `order` array to your ESLint configuration:
+You can configure optional sorting options by adding a `order` array to your ESLint configuration:

 ```json
 {